 Remembering Your Baby

-The death of a baby before or soon after its birth is always a difficult loss.
+The death of a baby either before or soon after its birth is always a difficult loss.
 You may be the mother or father of the baby, or perhaps a grandparent, brother or sister.
 Whatever your relationship to the baby, you are the only person who fully understands what the loss means to you and how you feel.

 Grief is our natural reaction to loss in our lives and everyone experiences it differently.
 Right now, and in the weeks and months to come, you may feel very sad and empty, with a great longing for your baby.
-You may feel relief, particularly if the pregnancy was unplanned or difficult.
+You may feel a sense of relief, particularly if the pregnancy was unplanned or difficult.
 You may find yourself feeling angry, guilty, frightened or bewildered.
 Feelings like these are very painful but they are normal.

 Acknowledging your baby’s life

 For many people, one of the hardest parts of grieving for a baby is the lack of acknowledgement from others of their loss.
 Somehow it seems hard for others to imagine that the loss of someone so tiny can cast such a big shadow.

 You, however, may have known about your baby for some time.
 If you are the mother, you may have felt him or her growing and moving inside your body.
 You may have begun to think of yourself as a mother, father, sister, brother or grandparent of this baby, and imagined and planned for a future with him or her as part of your family.
 The loss of your baby is also the loss of your hopes and dreams about him or her.
 Your baby’s life may have been very brief, but it is still very important to you and is part of the story of your own life.

 As parents, choosing a name for your baby, no matter how short his or her life was, is an important way of remembering.